Archive | Project 52 RSS feed for this section

 #12/52: Flower Porn and More

 Oops, did I really say that?
 Flower porn?
 Oh, I said it again.
-I’m really into Flower porn (not human kind so stop there if you are and just leave), which is very close up shots of naked reproductive parts of flowers, the stamen and pistils.
+I’m really into Flower porn (not human kind so stop there if you are and just leave), which is very close up shots of naked reproductive parts of flowers, the stamen and pistils or macro photography.
 I just can’t help it, I have to not only look but point my camera at those intimate detailed parts.

 Tulip flower porn